-Sunflower Diversified Cherry Village Apt #37 is a single residence apartment that is adjacent to a skilled nursing facility.
+Sunflower Diversified Cherry Village Apt #12 is a single residence apartment that is adjacent to a skilled nursing facility.
 This setting is in an apartment building and does not look like a facility amongst other apartment buildings and is located by residential homes, apartments, and a skilled nursing facility.
-Each person served has their own private apartment that has a bedroom, bathroom, kitchen and living room that provides privacy for the person served.
-Sunflower Diversified has their own transportation system and all person served that reside at this setting can utilize and staff are trained to assist with arranging transportation on an individual basis, as needed, or requested.
-Person served can decide with family or friends to get a ride or use the public transportation system as well.
-All person served are free to come and go as they please and this makes it very easy to access the greater community resources and activities.
-Interviews verified that person served fully participate in choosing their daily activities in the greater community and work at attaining any goals they may have.
-It was made very apparent through interview and observation that person served knows how and who to ask when they express a desire to do an activity of their choosing.
-It was also observed that person served has a very good personal relationship with their staff and are very open when speaking to them and that helps facilitate their autonomy and choice.
-Throughout the entire assessment it was very easy to see that the person served was comfortable speaking openly and not being coerced in any way.
+Each resident has their own private apartment that has a bedroom, bathroom, kitchen and living room that provides privacy for the individual.
+Sunflower Diversified has their own transportation system and all residents that reside at this setting can utilize and staff are trained to assist with arranging transportation on an individual basis, as needed, or requested.
+Residents can decide with family or friends to get a ride or use the public transportation system as well.
+All the individuals are free to come and go as they please and this makes it very easy to access the greater community resources and activities.
+Interviews verified that individuals fully participate in choosing their daily activities in the greater community and work at attaining any goals they may have.
+It was made very apparent through interview and observation that the individual knows how and who to ask when they express a desire to do an activity of their choosing.
+It was also observed that the individual has a very good personal relationship with their staff and are very open when speaking to them and that helps facilitate their autonomy and choice.
+Throughout the entire assessment it was very easy to see that the individual was comfortable speaking openly and not being coerced in any way.
 There were interviews conducted for this setting and it consisted of one person served, the Executive Director and one staff member to determine their level of understanding of HCBS and the Final Settings Rule requirements/characteristics.
 The interviews were done by using a laptop and Microsoft Teams.
 Throughout the interview process it was made apparent these characteristics are taught to those who live and work there, written in policy and procedure and maintained through quality assurance processes.
-The interactions throughout the interviews and in general between staff and person served were very genuine and interpersonal.
-It was observed during the interviews that all staff are respectful to the person who live at this setting.
-It was made very apparent that the staff and person served interact regularly and do not hesitate to speak to all the necessary parties about things they would like to do/and or change about their current circumstances.
-Though this setting is on the grounds of/or adjacent to a Skilled Nursing Facility it is independent of any institution and provides Home and Community Based Services through education to all staff and person served as well as implementation of policy and procedure.
-The person served that lives in this setting is given the same rights and choices as their neighbors and community members and are not isolated from the broader community.
+The interactions throughout the interviews and in general between staff and resident were very genuine and interpersonal.
+It was observed during the interviews that all staff are respectful to the resident that lives in the setting.
+It was made very apparent that the staff and individual interact regularly and do not hesitate to speak to all the necessary parties about things they would like to do/and or change about their current circumstances.
+Though this setting is on the grounds of/or adjacent to a Skilled Nursing Facility it is independent of any institution and provides Home and Community Based Services through education to all staff and residents as well as implementation of policy and procedure.
+The resident that lives in this setting is given the same rights and choices as their neighbors and community members and are not isolated from the broader community.